Queenless Beehive: Signs, Causes, & How to Save the Hive (Urgent!)

 Some experts say that they can hear a high-pitched whine followed by a low hum when they do hive inspections.
 It’s an easy sign to miss but a form of aggression that is less subtle.

-It’s important to note that aggression alone doesn’t necessarily mean your hive is queenless.
+It’s important to note that the presence of aggressive bees alone doesn’t necessarily mean your hive is queenless.
 This, coupled with other signs, such as missing brood, will help you diagnose your queenless colony early.

 4 Options for Dealing with a Queenless Beehive and Getting Queenright